 Nothing smells better than a citrus and herb roasted chicken that perfumes the house while it’s cooking.
 This roasted citrus chicken is a great weekend meal that is big on flavor and perfect for the winter months when citrus is in season.

-It also makes a great Sunday supper anytime of year and the beautiful aroma will certainly get people to the table.
+It also makes a great dinner anytime of year and the beautiful aroma will certainly get people to the table.
 If you love a delicious flavorful roast, then you’ll love this recipe.
 You can absolutely use this for entertaining or special occasions as well.

 - 1 medium to large whole chicken